neizod/problems/README.md

     $ ghc -O2 solution.hs               # fastest: tell compiler to optimize it.
     $ ./solution                        # invoke program

+### Smart Testing

+A simple way to test is to type in all this text:

+    $ ./solution                        # or ./a.out, or ./solution.py, or blah blah blah
+    input line 1
+    input line 2
+    input line ...
+    Ctrl-D                              # require by some problems that need EOF at the end. output line 1
+    output line 2
+    output line ...

+To save those typing strokes (and reduce typing errors), a redirection technique can be use here with `<<` symbol, follow by EOF mark, input text, and EOF mark again. e.g.

+    $ ./solution << E
+    input line 1
+    input line 2
+    input line ...
+    E
+    output line 1
+    output line 2
+    output line ...

+Or save the entire input text to a file.
+This time use just `<` then follow by filename.
+Be sure to end line in UNIX style (`\n`), not Windows style (`\r\n`).

+    $ cat problem.in
+    input line 1
+    input line 2
+    input line ...
+    $ ./solution < problem.in
+    output line 1
+    output line 2
+    output line ...

+Finally, this test can be nearly full automation with the use of `diff` program, and `answer.out` output file. i.e.

+    $ ./solution < problem.in | diff - answer.out
+    $                                   # corrected answer will return prompt w/o complain.

+### Clean Up

 After testing programs, you might want to run `git clean -df` to delete compiled solution from harddisk to save spaces.
+This action will also delete other files that is not yet recognize into Git repository, so use with your own risk.

 Problems Source